CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

-### RStudio in SD Desktop
+### Accesing RStudio

-To access RStudio in SD Desktop, open the terminal in your virtual Desktop and launch RStudio with:
+To access RStudio, open the terminal in your virtual desktop and launch RStudio with:

 ```text
 start-rstudio-server